 Psychology is often called the science of mind and behaviour.
 By using scientific methods, we attempt to explain how the mind works and why people behave in the way that they do.
 It is an ideal subject to take if you are planning on any career which involves extensive interaction with other people.
 Psychology is not just an academic subject, but a life skill – what could be more important than understanding other people?

-Ideally, you should have at least a grade ‘C’ in the following GCSE subjects: A discursive subject (which contains a lot of essay writing), such as English or History, Maths or Science (combined or single subject sciences).
+Ideally, you should have at least a grade 5/6 or above in the following GCSE subjects: A discursive subject (which contains a lot of essay writing), such as English or History, Maths or Science (combined or single subject sciences).

 Paper 1: Introductory Topics in Psychology – Social Influence, Memory, and Attachment.

-Paper 2: Psychology in Context – Approaches in Psychology, Psychopathology, and Research Methods.
+Paper 2: Psychology in Context – Approaches in Psychology, Psychopathology, Biopsychology and Research Methods.

-Paper 1 and Paper 2 as above Paper 3: Issues and Options in Psychology – Issues and Debates in Psychology, plus three topics from the following: Relationships, Gender, Cognition & Development, Schizophrenia, Eating Behaviour, Stress, Aggression, Forensic Psychology, Addiction (topics TBC).
+Paper 1 and Paper 2 as above Paper 3: Issues and Options in Psychology – Issues and Debates in Psychology, plus three topics: Gender, Schizophrenia and Aggression.

 |3 examination papers|